Lab4US/gpu-short-course/README.md

 Still, it is possible to run Google Colab notebook on on your computer's GPU - you can change the runtime to your local jupyter instance.
 Install the required software on your computer first (see instruction: *Running the jupyter notebooks on your computer*), then follow the Google Colab [instructions](https://research.google.com/colaboratory/local-runtimes.html).

 ## Team
-The course is presented by Dr Marcin Lewandowski, Billy Yiu and Piotr Jarosik.
+The course is presented by Dr Marcin Lewandowski, Piotr Jarosik and Billy Yiu.

 Course support team includes: Mateusz Walczak, Piotr Karwat, Ziemowit Klimonda and Julia Lewandowska.